End-to-end training of time domain audio separation and recognition: Experiments

 \subsection{Conv-TasNet time domain source separation}

-We use the best performing architecture according to \cite{Luo2018_ConvTasNetSurpassing} and optimize it with the ADAM optimizer \cite{Kingma2014_Adam}.
-In particular, following the hyper-parameter notations in the original paper, we set $N=512$, $L=16$, $B=128$, $H=512$, $P=3$, $X=8$ and $R=3$ with global layer normalization.
+We use the best performing architecture according to \cite{Luo2018_ConvTasNetSurpassing} and optimize it with the ADAM optimizer \cite{Kingma2014_Adam}.\footnote{Our implementation is based on https://github.com/funcwj/conv-tasnet.} In particular, following the hyper-parameter notations in the original paper, we set $N=512$, $L=16$, $B=128$, $H=512$, $P=3$, $X=8$ and $R=3$ with global layer normalization.
 For distributing over multiple GPUs, we split between the three repeating convolutional blocks. \cref{tab:tas} lists SDR and \gls{SI-SNR} performance for our Conv-TasNet model, comparing the min and max subsets of \wsjzerotwomix.
 It can be seen that our implementation of the Conv-TasNet reaches a comparable performance on the min dataset when compared to the original paper.
 There is a slight degradation in performance on the max dataset caused by the mismatch of training and test data because the model never saw long single-speaker regions during training and learned to always output a speech signal on both outputs, while these regions are present in the max dataset.

-[1]{\multicolumn{1}{c}{#1}}
+[1]{\multicolumn{1}{c}{#1}} \setrow[1]{\gdef\rowmac{#1}#1\ignorespaces} \clearrow{\global \rowmac } \clearrow